 It is rare to find a person who doesn’t enjoy at least one coffee throughout the day.
 With the busy lives, we lead, it is normal that our coffee is poured into a travel mug and taken out the door.
-It is quite common for us not to be able to wash our travel mug up as soon as we have finished with our caffeine fix.
-Because it’s unavoidable, let’s see how to clean coffee stain from a stainless steel mug.
+It is quite common for us not to be able to wash our travel mugs up as soon as we have finished with our caffeine fix.
+Because it’s unavoidable, let’s see how to clean the coffee stain from a stainless steel mug.

 One of the most popular materials for a travel mug is stainless steel.
 Despite its name, stainless steel will stain and especially with a culprit like coffee, which is known to stain a variety of materials.
 While many people are tempted to jump straight for the scrubbing brush, it is not advised.

 The reason for this is because stainless steel has a minimum content of 10.5% chromium and it is this that provides the steel with its resistance.
 This layer that protects the steel will reform, however, using metal or brass-scrubbing brushes will scratch the protective layer.

 Soaking a stainless steel coffee mug in hot soapy water for 10 minutes may remove some of the lighter stains.
 Nevertheless, there will be some occasions when we will need to use something stronger.

 - How To Clean Coffee Stains from a Stainless Steel Mug

 - How to remove tea stains from a stainless steel mug